starage/disk-age/README.md

 Usage: This module provides the function Age(alpha) to calculate evolutionary age of a protoplanetary disk from its infrared (IR) SED slope alpha, according to the work of TBA.

-After downloading the module, you can use help('disk_age') to get more information.
+You can click the 'code' botton above to download the ZIP file.
+Then, you can unzip it and use help('disk_age') in python in the same working directory of the unzipped files to get more information.

 An example:

   from disk_age import Age

+  import numpy as np

   help('disk_age')